devychen/devychen.github.io/index.md

 ## About Me

-Currently seeking career opportunities in data-driven analytics professional.
+Currently seeking career opportunities in data-driven product analyst.

-In September, I will be a gradute in M.A.
+From October, I will be a gradute in M.A.
 Computational Linguistics at the Univeristy of Tuebingen. <br>

 I also hold these degrees: _MSc in Sociology_ at University of Oxford (UK), _BA in Linguistics and Sociology_ at the University of Manchester (UK). <br>